DFIRScience/dfir.science/_posts/2021-10-19-searchScreenshots---find-screenshots-in-a-disk-image.md

 * easier management of screenshot resolutions
 * Output detected images and a report into a single directory (and specify the location)

-The Tsurugi team is not currently accepting applications for new developers, but - luck for us - they release everything under opensource licenses. searchScreenshots has a MIT license, which means we can edit it as we want, yea!
+The Tsurugi team is not currently accepting applications for new developers, but - lucky for us - they release everything under opensource licenses. searchScreenshots has a MIT license, which means we can edit it as we want, yea!

 We created a GitHub repository so others can contribute (and they did.
 Thank you so much!).
 Layed out a basic development plan, and BAM.